On Windows Process.spawn 'command', 'arg1', 'arg2', ... evals the arguments

 I think the behaviour should be the same on the different OSes; at least, if it is not possible, the documentation should point it out.

-#3 Updated by Steve Klabnik 8 months ago
+#3 Updated by Steve Klabnik over 1 year ago

 I've attached a patch for the RDOC, what do you think?

 #4 Updated by Zachary Scott almost 2 years ago

 - Status changed from Open to Closed